 PP5bis alt alt.
 Recalling the World Trade Organization Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement) as amended, and also recalling the 2001 WTO Doha Declaration on the TRIPS Agreement and Public Health, which affirms that the TRIPS Agreement can and should be interpreted and implemented in a manner supportive of the right of Member States to protect public health and, in particular, to promote access to medicines for all, and recognizes that intellectual property protection is important for the development of new medicines and also recognizes the concerns about its effects on prices;

+PP5 ter alt.
+Noting the ongoing discussions [in the [World Trade Organisation; Gambia suggest “UN agencies”] [and other international organizations; USA suggest to add] [exploring options; Egypt suggest to add]; Brazil suggest to delete; Eswatini support] to enhance the global effort towards the production and distribution of Covid-19 vaccines and other medical products [including [[creative; [Brazil suggest innovative; Eswatini support] measures; China suggestion; Zimbabwe, Eswatini, Botswana, Bolivia support] [proposals, for time limited waivers of some specified provisions related to COVID-19 products and technologies and other options such as the “Third Way”, for enhanced access; China suggest to remove; Zimbabwe, Eswatini, Botswana, Bolivia support] [for enhanced access to COVID-19 products and technologies, including through local production; China suggestion; Zimbabwe, Botswana support; Brazil, Eswatini suggest to delete] Egypt suggest to delete].
+Zimbabwe propose; Eswatini, Botswana, Bolivia, Kenya, Namibia support; EU, UK, Norway, Switzerland delete

 PP 6.
 Acknowledging Member States’ commitment to achieve the Sustainable Development Goals including those which relate to local production of medicines and other health technologies in various ways (e.g. SDG3, SDG8, SDG9);

 PP.6 bis.
 Recognizing that some countries face problems in accessing medicines, vaccines and other essential health technologies due to factors such as low manufacturing capacity and high prices, among others, and that such problems can be exacerbated in times of public health emergencies and/or overwhelming demand, such as during the COVID-19 pandemic;